Cart

 • Capacitance

-These issues are invisible to a normal multimeter.
-This is where oscilloscope multimeters shine. ?
+These issues can be invisible to a normal multimeter.
+This is where an oscilloscope multimeter becomes much more useful.

 What an Oscilloscope Multimeter Can Measure

-Oscilloscope multimeters include both DMM functions and oscilloscope functions.
+Oscilloscope multimeters include both digital multimeter functions and oscilloscope functions.

 • Resistance